Alexgoon/ason/README.md

 # ASON (Agent Script Operation)
 ![ASON Logo](images/ason_logo.jpeg)

-**ASON** is a library that enables AI models to execute a sequence of functions in your application.
-Unlike traditional **MCP** or **tool-calling** mechanisms, ASON generates and executes complete scripts in a single pass.
+**ASON** is a library that enables AI models to generate scripts and execute sequences of functions in your application based on natural language user requests.
+Unlike traditional **MCP** or **tool-calling** mechanisms, ASON generates and runs complete scripts in a single pass.

+This architecture makes it possible to handle multi-step data editing, analytical requests (for example, building dynamic charts from your data), or extracting information from large data sources.
+No complex infrastructure is required — ASON provides a simple entry point for powerful AI integration.

-ASON offers greater flexibility, performance, and efficiency when integrating AI into applications.
-For more details, refer to: [Benefits of ASON over Tool Calling / MCP](#benefits-of-ason-over-tool-calling--mcp).
+ASON offers greater flexibility, performance, and efficiency when bringing AI into your applications.
+For more details, see [Benefits of ASON over Tool Calling / MCP](#benefits-of-ason-over-tool-calling--mcp).

 ## Online Demo